Hamilton County Soil and Water Conservation District

 SWCD Purpose

-The purpose of a Soil and Water Conservation District, or SWCD, is to provide information about soil, water, and related natural resource conservation; identify and prioritize local soil and water resource concerns; and connect land users to sources of education, technical, and financial assistance in order to implement conservation practices and technologies.
+The purpose of a Soil and Water Conservation District, or SWCD, is to provide information about soil, water, and related natural resource conservation; identify and prioritize local soil and water resource concerns; and connect land users to sources of education, technical, and financial assistance to implement conservation practices and technologies.

 SWCD History

-As the Dust Bowl raged in the early 1930's, soil scientist Hugh Hammond Bennett brought the serious issue of soil erosion to Congress' attention.
-The Soil Erosion Service was created in response, however, as seventy-five percent of US land was privately owned, Congress soon realized that buy-in to the program would result from local level programming.
+As the Dust Bowl raged in the early 1930s, soil scientist Hugh Hammond Bennett brought the serious issue of soil erosion to Congress' attention.
+The Soil Erosion Service was created in response; however, as seventy-five percent of US land was privately owned, Congress soon realized that buy-in to the program would result from local-level programming.

 In 1937, the Indiana SWCD Act, IC 14-32, was created to provide local leadership in carrying out soil conservation programs.
 As county SWCD's were created all over the state, the practices they promoted shifted from improving production capacity, crop rotations, liming, and drainage improvements to runoff reduction, off-site impacts of sediments, and nutrients and pesticides effects on water quality in the 70's and 80's, to federally funded Farm Bill conservation programs, no-till, and cover crop practices.